LearnTeachCode/intro-javascript-class/week-1/homework1-2.md

 Borrowing ideas from how we made a more detailed flowchart from our Hangman game (see [section 1.2 review materials](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-2-review-hangman-game.md)), start making a new flowchart for at least part of your app that includes some of the implementation details, showing what needs to happen in the code.

+**Upload your new flowchart to GitHub,** following [the instructions on how to upload a file](https://help.github.com/articles/adding-a-file-to-a-repository/) directly to their website. **Note:** The file size limit is 25MB.

 **Hangman flowchart with implementation details below, for reference:**

 ![Hangman flowchart with implementation details](https://raw.githubusercontent.com/LearnTeachCode/hangman-game/master/hangman-game-dev-1.png)